 One tactic employed to promote integration, as an alternative to eviction, has been the construction of so-called ‘insertion villages’, housing developments in existing towns, where certain Roma, selected using ‘social diagnostics’ on the basis of their education levels, language skills and job prospects, are rehoused in temporary facilities and provided with basic services and schooling for a limited period.
 However, these methods have been criticized for being akin to social engineering, with the new settlements merely formalizing segregation and benefitting only a small sub-section of the Roma population.

 Social prejudice in France towards its Muslim minority has also shaped its response to the refugee crisis in Europe, with thousands of refugees and asylum seekers from largely Islamic countries like Syria seeking sanctuary in the country.
 This has led to increasing tensions in certain areas, particularly the coastal town of Calais, where some locals set up vigilante groups that reportedly carried out attacks on refugees.
-In 2016, demolition works in the open-air, state-sanctioned Calais refugee camp dubbed ‘the Jungle’ commenced.
+Eventually, in 2016, demolition works in the open-air, state-sanctioned Calais refugee camp dubbed ‘the Jungle’ commenced.
 Human rights organizations warned that this action risked making people already vulnerable to social and economic issues even more so.
-The camp’s makeshift church and mosque were also razed to the ground, despite not being included in the original demolition plans, sparking anger and indignation among the camp’s population.
+Since then, refugees and migrants in the Calais area have been forced to survive in dire conditions, prompting the UN Special Rapporteur on housing to rebuke the French government in April 2019 for their failure to provide adequate shelter and the continued practice of evictions that exacerbated these issues.
+There are also ongoing concerns about the use of inappropriate age determination processes and the detention of many migrant children.

 France is primarily a mainland territory in western Europe, which borders Belgium and Luxembourg in the north, Germany, Switzerland and Italy in the east, the Mediterranean Sea in the south, Spain in the south-west, the Atlantic Ocean in the west and the English Channel in the north-west.
 The island of Corsica in the Mediterranean is one of France’s 22 metropolitan regions.
 The islands of Martinique and Guadeloupe in the Caribbean and French Guyana in South America, and Réunion in the Indian Ocean are overseas regions of France.
 The archipelagos of St Pierre et Miquelon near Canada, Wallis and Futuna Islands in the Pacific and Mayotte in the Indian Ocean are French territorial collectivities.
 There are two Pacific island groups, New Caledonia and French Polynesia, which have the status of French ‘overseas countries’ granting them the highest degree of local autonomy within the French context.
 New Caledonia will hold a referendum in 2018 on whether to stay part of France or become independent.